kimbo-slicee/Angular-Course/README.md

   }
 }
 ```
->In this example, the directive listens for mouse enter and mouse leave events on the host element and changes its background color accordingly.
+>**Note:📌** In this example, the directive listens for mouse enter and mouse leave events on the host element and changes its background color accordingly.

 3-Use the directive:<br>
 You can now use the appMyDirective directive in any of your Angular components' templates.